DmitrJuga/MyContacts/readme.md

 - Auto Layout (Storyboard constraints);

 **Extra:**
-- Launch Screen, App Icon (images from open web sources);
+- Launch Screen, AppIcon (images from free web sources);
 - My own `Utils` class for routine functions like phone number formatting or e-mail validation _(some based on solution examples from [stackoverflow.com] (http://stackoverflow.com/))_.

 ## More Screenshots